aliraza304/Registration-Form-_repo/README.md

 # Registration-Form-_repo
-this is a registration form based on PHP, SQL and DATABASE.
+this is a registration form based on HTML, PHP, SQL and DATABASE.